stagedml/stagedml/README.md

    open Bash shell where PYTHONPATH points to local sources and [several helper functions](./env.sh) are defined.

-3. Now, we have to install correct version of TensorFlow.
-At the time of this writing, the default TF from Deepo is a bit old.
-Our favorite version is pinned as  `./3rdparty/tensorflow` submodule, so we have to build it first.
-Consider using our helper shell-function:
+3. Now, we have to make sure we are using a compatible version of TensorFlow.
+   At the time of this writing, the default TF from Deepo was a bit old, so we provide our favorite version as  `./3rdparty/tensorflow` submodule.
+In order to use it, we have to build it first.
+   Consider using our helper function

    ```
    $ buildtf